-Customize all you want: with full control over your network, VPCs allow you to connect to your enterprise at any time you want, add segmentations based on your mere desire, and become more agile than ever.
+Customize all you want: with complete control over your network, VPCs allow you to connect to your enterprise at any time you wish to, add segmentations based on your mere desire, and become more agile than ever.

 Challenges VPC users to face

-Like all the beautiful things in the world, they pack-a-punch when they come with a little excitement.
+Like all the beautiful things in the world, they pack a punch when they come with a bit of excitement.
 Rare but possible at the same-time VPC challenges might include:

 1-Complexity issues when trying to manage and configure the VPN of the VPC you are using.
 Therefore, you should have a pretty solid IT team for viable incidents.

-The utter truth is that: there is no one specific type of cloud computing that can-be considered as the right choice for everyone and will always depend on each entity's needs.
+The utter truth is that no one specific type of cloud computing can be considered the right choice for everyone and will always depend on each entity’s needs.

 As technology progresses faster than ever, several other cloud computing models and services have evolved to meet the fast-changing individualized needs of organizations.

-There will be ups and downs for every cloud deployment model, but the three main service models to-deploy a cloud service are a private cloud, public cloud, and hybrid cloud.
+There will be ups and downs for every cloud deployment model, but the three main service models for deploying a cloud service are a private cloud, public cloud, and hybrid cloud.